holidayextras/holidayextras.github.com/_posts/2015-11-17-my-thoughts-on-women-in-tech.md

 However, I don't want to assume that there is nothing I can do to encourage more women into tech and just sit waiting 10 years until the school girls of today are entering work!
 So I'd love to hear ideas as to how I can encourage more women to apply to Holiday Extras and why they don’t already.
 Maybe our job adverts don’t seem inclusive, or as a team we don’t come across as female friendly, I hope that’s not true - but I’d rather know so it could be fixed!.
 So please get in touch if you have an opinion on this.
 Or if you’re a woman looking for a job then consider applying to us!

-***I'd love to in six months be able to write a blog post publishing further recruitment figures showing an increase in female applicants and to have at least one new female recruit!
+***In six months I'd love to write a blog post publishing further recruitment figures showing an increase in female applicants and to have at least one new female recruit!
 Help me achieve it!***